 ‘ABC, anything but Chardonnay.’
-As a former wine sommolier I heard this phrase a lot!
-To a certain degree I agree that you should drink whatever style of wine you like best.
-When it comes to food pairings, however, I find those who discount chardonnay due to its mass appeal might miss out on some enchanting combinations.
+As a former wine sommelier, I heard this phrase a lot!
+To a certain degree, I agree that you should drink whatever style of wine you like best.
+When it comes to food pairings, however, I find those who discount Chardonnay due to its mass appeal might miss out on some enchanting combinations.

 Oaky and ‘Buttery’ Chardonnay